DiLadyDi/SHoMS-Ontology-/README.md

 # SHoMS Ontology

-The Smart Home Management System (SHoMS) Ontology was developed as a part of a university research project at Vienna University of Economics and Business (WU).
+The Smart Home Management System (SHoMS) Ontology was developed by Diana Ageeva and Evgenii Selianin as a part of a university research project at Vienna University of Economics and Business (WU).

 SHoMS ontology is built upon the IoT-Lite ontology.
 It was designed as a conceptual model explaining the smart home management system domain.